 The net sum of toxins in our everyday environment, still largely unknown to us, have been linked to:

 - Autoimmune disease

 Since we can’t count on the government to keep us safe from these toxins, it’s up to us to learn take the necessary precautions to protect ourselves.
-If you’ve been exposed to mold, download my mold exposure guide here.

 So, what are the most damaging chemicals and toxins that persist in our day-to-day lives?
 Here are the most commons ones I have encountered in my long career practicing medicine.

 Bisphenol A (BPA)

 BPA is an endocrine disruptor which mimics estrogen in the body.
 BPA is found in hardened plastic products, can linings, dental sealants and feminine care products.
 BPA is present in over half of all canned products, levels tested at levels high enough to cause birth defects.
 The highest levels were found to be present in chicken soup, ravioli and infant formulas.
 For those infants who are exposed, studies have found them to have weaker liver detoxification enzymes, particularly glucuronidation, leading to 11-fold more BPA’s in newborns and 5 fold more BPA’s in 3-6 month olds than adults.

 BPA has also been associated with numerous health conditions including infertility in men and women, developmental disorders, increase risk of cancer, depression, aggression, diabetes, and obesity in children.
 There is also a tenuous link between BPA and polycystic ovary syndrome, premature delivery, asthma, and poor function of the liver, thyroid, and brain.